OVERCOMING ANXIETY AND DEPRESSION

 The author takes the best of CBT therapeutic techniques to facilitate greater self-understanding, self-advocacy, and better decision-making in life-span activities such as employment and interpersonal relationships.
 Accessible and easy-to-read, this self-help guide provides evidence-based tools that can be used to learn new self-fulfilling ways of thinking, feeling, and doing.
 It includes questionnaires, forms/worksheets, and exercises to help the reader:

-- Evaluate his or her autistic traits and discover their cognitive style.
+- Evaluate their autistic traits and discover their cognitive style.

 - Identify and modify the thoughts and beliefs that underlie and maintain the cycles of anxiety, depression, and anger.